Welcome to the Royal (Dick) School of Veterinary Studies Representation page.

 Here you will find useful information about your School’s student representation system.

 First of all, let us introduce you to your School Representatives.
 Each School has two School Reps whose role is to listen to you and bring any issues you raise to the relevant staff and committee meetings, such as the Student-Staff Liaison Committee or your School Council.
-In the Vet School, the Undergraduate School Representative is Mary Hall and the Postgraduate School Representative is Omar Alfituri.
+In the Vet School, the Undergraduate School Representative is Nirvana Leaver and the Postgraduate School Representative is Omar Alfituri.
 Feel free to get in touch with them if you feel that you have something important to say to the School!
 Your School also contains SSLC Representatives who work very closely with the School Representatives, the Students' Association and the staff to ensure you make the most out of your courses.
 Potential areas Class Reps may engage with are issues with feedback, course content, and suitability of assessment.

 The Veterinary School Council (VSC) is ran by the students and meet roughly once per month during term time.
 The President for 2016/17 is Faolain Barrett.
 Each year group (1-5 & GEP) have representatives who attend these meetings, although all students are welcome and invited to attend any meeting they wish.
 Staff also regularly attend parts of the meetings.
 Each meeting has a rough agenda posted before they meet and representatives can add any agenda items raised to them; each meeting also has an "Any other business" agenda item to allow discussion of anything that arises missed from the agenda.
 The meetings run from about half an hour up to an hour and half just depending on how many agenda items we have and how long it takes to discuss.